AmaroT/CS-Portfolio-Projects/LinkedList/readme.md

 ## Key Challenges and Solutions
 1. Environment Setup on Mac (Apple Silicon): Configuring IntelliJ to build C++ on Mac with Apple Silicon required downloading and setting up tools like CMake and Homebrew for dependencies.
 2. Dynamic File Selection: Modifying the code to prompt for a file selection during runtime enhanced user flexibility.
-3. Pointer Management: Carefully handling pointers in linked list operations (such as updating 'head' and 'tail' pointers) ensured list integrity, particularly for 'Remove' and 'Append' functions.
+3. Pointer Management: Carefully handling pointers in linked list operations (such as updating `head` and `tail` pointers) ensured list integrity, particularly for `Remove` and `Append` functions.

 ## Requirements
 - C++ compiler (GCC or Clang)